Songs from Les Misérables: Act II

-Upon These Stones – Building the Barricade
+Building the Barricade – Upon These Stones

 "Building the Barricade" is the entr'acte of the musical and contains a new theme, which transitions into Éponine's appearance at the barricade, and her sung dialogue with Marius and later with Valjean as she passes to him a letter from Marius intended for Cosette.
 It is often cut out of recordings in part or completely.
 On the Complete Symphonic Recording, this song is mislabeled "At the Barricade".